What is 70% of 9? A complete walkthrough to Percentages and Their Applications

 Historical Context of Percentages

 The concept of percentages has a rich history, with its roots in ancient civilizations.
-While the precise origin is difficult to pinpoint, the use of fractions and proportional relationships—the basis of percentages—can be traced back to ancient Babylonian and Egyptian mathematics.
+Here's the thing — while the precise origin is difficult to pinpoint, the use of fractions and proportional relationships—the basis of percentages—can be traced back to ancient Babylonian and Egyptian mathematics.
 The modern notation using the "%" symbol emerged much later, likely in the 15th or 16th century.
-The symbol itself is thought to have evolved from the abbreviation "per cento," meaning "per hundred."
+The symbol itself is thought to have evolved from the abbreviation "per cento," meaning "per hundred.

 Frequently Asked Questions (FAQ)